“Freedom… is the opportunity for self-discipline”

 - When it comes to tantrums – don’t isolate or punish just try to talk them down and show them how to calm down.

-Finally, Mishel (p.251) provides some dimensions for what constitutes character.
-I think it’s useful to reflect on whether you can find good examples of each
+Finally, Mishel (p.251) provides some dimensions for what constitutes character (what we do when no one is watching, or “an engraved set of disciplined habits, a settled disposition to do good (Brooks 2015, p.53)).
+I think it’s useful to reflect on whether you can find good examples of each of the following:

 - Temper control – “I remained calm even when criticised or otherwise provoked”